dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 Create a *wwwroot* folder in the project directory.
 ::: moniker-end

-Add an HTML file named *index.html* to the project's *wwwroot* directory.
+Add an HTML file named *index.html* to the *wwwroot* directory.
 Replace its contents with the following markup:

 [!code-html[](first-web-api/samples/2.2/TodoApi/wwwroot/index.html)]

-Add a JavaScript file named *site.js* to the project's *wwwroot* directory.
+Add a JavaScript file named *site.js* to the *wwwroot* directory.
 Replace its contents with the following code:

 [!code-javascript[](first-web-api/samples/2.2/TodoApi/wwwroot/site.js?name=snippet_SiteJs)]